tum-ens/urbs/README.md

 If you want to use the Jupyter Notebook, install it by running `python -m pip install jupyter` in your terminal.

 ## Get started

+Before running a script, ensure your environment is activated:
+- Set up your interpreter with your environment in your IDE.
+- Or, if running from your terminal, use the following command:
+  - Windows: `urbs-env\Scripts\activate`
+  - Linux/MacOS: `source urbs-env/bin/activate`

 In the downloaded directory, open a execute the runme script by using the following on the command prompt or Terminal. (***Note: (Depending on what your standard python version is, you might need to call `python3.12` instead of `python`.)***):